Please visit the Postman Akoya workspace for our collections and environment (default values for use in Sandbox). Parameters are defined below.

 For your convenience, Akoya has made available Mikomo Bank, a mock financial institution, with test users and data.
-To see the collection of users, visit Mikomo Bank.
+To see the collection of users, visit Mikomo users.

 See the Mikomo test users document for information on available test accounts.
 In our sandbox environment, the

 Below is a brief overview of our endpoints.
-More thorough documentation is available at our API docs page.
+More thorough documentation is available in our API docs.

-The Accounts endpoint returns a JSON object with a set of account details for one or more accounts at a provider.
+Akoya product endpoints return JSON objects with a set of account details for one or more accounts at a provider.
 The path parameter

-The Transactions endpoint returns a JSON object containing transaction histories of consumer-permissioned accounts; thus, when testing this endpoint, you must ensure the Mikomo test account you choose has permissioned transactions associated with it.
+The Transactions endpoint returns a JSON object containing transaction histories of consumer-permissioned accounts.
+When testing this endpoint, you must ensure the Mikomo test account you choose has permissioned transactions associated with it.

 This endpoint requires

 providerId.
-You can also specify start and end times, a max number of transactions to return, and an offset:
+You can specify start and end times and a max number of transactions to return.